canonical/checkbox/checkbox-ng/docs/units/template.rst

     This field is optional.

+``template-engine``:
+    Name of the template engine to use, default is python string formatting (See PEP 3101).
+Currently the only other supported engine is jinja2.

+    This field is optional.

 Instantiation
 -------------

 When a template is instantiated, a single record object is used to fill in the parametric values to all the applicable fields.
-Each field is formatted using the python formatting language.
+Each field is formatted using the template-engine (default is python formatting language.
 Within each field the record is exposed as the variable named by the ``template_resource`` field.
 Record data is exposed as attributes of that object.

 The special parameter ``__index__`` can be used to iterate over the devices matching the ``template-filter`` field.